NathanC90/etch-a-sketch/README.md

    * Tip: Set the limit for the user input to a maximum of 100.
 A larger number of squares results in more computer resources being used, potentially causing delays, freezing, or crashing that we want to prevent.

 Regarding #3, I use a range input instead of a popup question of the number of squares.

+Regarding the layout, I initially tried to use Flexbox to make a dynamic 16x16 grid.
+However, most of the information I can find on google is using Grid instead.
+Therefore, I use Grid and it turns out it's quite easy to achieve what has been troubling for me for the past three days lol.